tsedan/anxlang/README.md

 The purpose of Anx is to simplify the most common use cases for C, while also including a select few of the quality-of-life features that modern languages provide.

 Please note that Anx is still in its early stages of development, and there are several key language features that are still being prototyped.
-For a peek at language features in development, see the `test` directory.
+For a peek at features in development, see the `test` directory.

 Here is a list of of the current datatypes available in Anx:
 ```